tdulcet/Remote-Servers-Status/README.md

 * Support setting a timeout value
 * Improve the performance
 * Support checking the monitors in parallel
+* Support saving the updates to a database instead of a log file
 * For Website monitors
 	* Support more HTTP request methods/verbs
 	* Support sending custom headers
 * Add keyword and change monitor types
-* Support checking Website monitors in a Web browser with [WebDriver](https://developer.mozilla.org/en-US/docs/Web/WebDriver)
+* Support checking Website monitors in a Web browser with [WebDriver](https://developer.mozilla.org/docs/Web/WebDriver)
 	* In Firefox, this is possible with [geckodriver](https://firefox-source-docs.mozilla.org/testing/geckodriver/Usage.html#standalone)
 * Support [Internationalized domain names](https://en.wikipedia.org/wiki/Internationalized_domain_name) (IDNs) and [International email](https://en.wikipedia.org/wiki/International_email) addresses
 	* Currently they are only supported in Internationalizing Domain Names in Applications (IDNA) encoding.